Chapter 9:

 Barrier

-A physical barrier to prevent vehicles that leave the roadway from entering pedestrian areas.
+A physical obstacle, eg a fence, to prevent vehicles that leave the roadway from entering pedestrian areas.

 Benchmarking